Skip to main content

 "We know there's somebody who called the shots so we want to get at this person for sure," he added.

-The two suspects are known to police.
-When asked if they have ties to organized crime, police told the media they are involved with "different groups" but declined to elaborate as the investigation is ongoing.
+The two suspects are known to police, who have not revealed an alleged motive for the suspected arson.
+When asked if the pair have ties to organized crime, police told the media the suspects are involved with "different groups" but declined to elaborate as the investigation is ongoing.

 A screenshot of a surveillance video obtained by Noovo Info showing an individual leave a building at Notre-Dame St. East and Bonsecours Street in Old Montreal after breaking into it.
 (Source: Noovo Info)